We’ll be diving deeper into this topic in our Happy Healthy Eaters Members club, click here to join.

 When do babies need snacks?

-It might surprise you to learn that babies don't actually need to eat snacks until around 10 months of age.
+It might surprise you to learn that most babies don’t actually need to eat snacks until around their first birthday.

 You may have started weaning at around 6 months and are now at a stage when your little one is eating solid foods well, they have decent portions of a wide variety of foods.
 They have three full meals a day consisting of both a main course and pudding.
 They may even be starting to demand food telling you that they are hungry and to hurry up!